ne4au/English/Vocabulary/Harness.md

 ## /ˈhɑːr.nəs/
-#Noun
+1. #Noun
-1. a piece of equipment with straps and belts, used to control or hold in place person, animal, or object
+a piece of equipment with straps and belts, used to control or hold in place person, animal, or object

 - a safety harness
 - a baby harness
 - a parachute harness

-#Verb
+2. #Verb
-2. to put harness on a horse, or to connect a horse to a vehicle using a harness
+ to put harness on a horse, or to connect a horse to a vehicle using a harness
+3. #Verb
-3. to control something, usually in order to use its power
+to control something, usually in order to use its power

 - There is a great deal of interest in harnessing wind and waves as new source of power.